steevenakintilo/autoApply/README.md

 If any errors happend during the apply process don't worry the bot won't apply and just send the job offer url into discord

 If the bot failed to launch or you see too many mistakes create an issues or dm me on my discord "sangokuhomer"

+## Disclaimers

+I made this bot for 2 purposes:
+* Having a new project to add to my github and resume
+* Time saving by auto applying for myself

+This project is open source so fell free to modify as you wish the configuration.yml file to have the best jobs offer and fell free to update the code or even add more features to it.

+I hope my bot will help you find more job